modern-influence-of-ancient-warriors

 Adoption of Western Military Models

 In the early 1870s, the Meiji government hired French military advisors to train the embryonic imperial army and reorganize its structure.
 After France’s defeat in the Franco-Prussian War (1870–71), Japan shifted its attention to the Prussian model, which emphasized discipline, mass conscription, and a professional officer corps.
 The adoption of a general staff system, based on the Prussian Generalstab, enabled Japan to plan and execute large-scale operations.
-The army was divided into divisions, equipped with modern rifles (initially French Chassepots, later the Japanese Type 13 Murata), and later with artillery and machine guns.
+The army was divided into divisions, equipped with modern rifles (initially French Chassepots, later the Japanese Type 13 Murata), and eventually with artillery and machine guns.
+The government sent military attachés to Europe to study tactics, logistics, and fortifications.
+This systematic learning process ensured that Japan’s military reforms were not superficial imitations but genuine reorganizations of military culture and capability.
+Oxford Bibliographies offers comprehensive resources on Meiji military reforms.

 The Conscription Law of 1873